Diegobbrito/crud-flutter/README.md

-# crud
+# Project in Flutter for a CRUD

-A new Flutter project.
+A project using Flutter to create a CRUD for users with name, email and avatar.

 ## Getting Started